 I found it interesting to read the Wikipedia definition of economic growth.
 It is “defined as the increasing capacity of the economy to satisfy the wants of its members.”

 To satisfy the wants of its members is the key phrase.
 This is actually quite an empowering definition to read considering unchecked growth in the economy is a driving factor for ecological and social devastation.
 It means that it is not inevitable, and that we- as in you, me, and everyone, casts our votes with our participation in the system.
 Wants are tenable, not fixed, and not absolute.
 Wants can change to slow down the industrial catabolism if we can take personal responsibility over what we want.
 But we have to know what to take responsibility for, and advertising and public relations campaigns, “experts” and daily editorializing and gossiping, has made this task very confusing.

-Alot of energy is spent to manufacture, manipulate and engineer these wants for us.
+Alot of energy is spent to manufacture, manipulate, and engineer these wants for us.
 Wants are like chains on our freedom, chains on our planet and polarizing chains to each other.
-A long time ago, before we were born, the fabric of our descent as a people was sown by those who understood that wants were manipulatable.
-Consider master public relations/propagandist Edward Bernays.
+A long time ago, before we were born, the fabric of our enslavement was promoted by those who understood that wants were manipulable.
+Consider master public relations propagandist Edward Bernays.
 If you’ve never heard of him you should watch the Century of the Self.

 In his book History as a Weapon (1928) he writes, “The conscious and intelligent manipulation of the organized habits and opinions of the masses is an important element in democratic society.
 Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.”